 ''Certainly Jacksonville coming to London, that helps getting sponsors, but I'd love for Fulham to come to Jacksonville,'' he said, speaking beneath midfielder Kerim Frei's jersey.

 Khan avoided making any lavish claims about how much of his fortune - estimated by Forbes magazine to be $2.9 billion - will be invested.

 There were also no outlandish targets set for manager Martin Jol, whose team finished 12th this year in its 12th consecutive season in the Premier League.

-Khan made sweeping changes at the Jaguars after the first season following his $760 million-takeover ended in a franchise-worst 2-14 record in 2012.
+Khan made sweeping changes at the Jaguars after the first season following his $760 million-takeover ended in a franchise-worst record of 2 wins and 14 losses in 2012.

 ''Virtually everyone on the football side has been replaced, along with over half of our roster,'' Lamping said. ''When you don't achieve to the level you expect ... you owe it to your fans who have made an emotional commitment to your team to make changes.''